 The southern ground hornbill is a beloved bird species indigenous to Africa.
-It’s one of only two species of African ground hornbill; the other being the Abyssinian ground hornbill.
+It’s one of only two African ground hornbill species, the other being the Abyssinian ground hornbill.

-It is also the largest of all hornbills and regarded as one of the ‘Big Six’ birds to see in Southern Africa.
-They are actually quite common in most of southern Africa, especially the Kruger National Park.
+It is also the largest of all hornbills in the world and regarded as one of the ‘Big Six’ birds to see in southern Africa.
+Ground hornbills are actually quite common in most of the region, especially the Kruger National Park.

 However, that simple description doesn’t do our hornbill justice.
-Some aspects of the southern ground hornbill’s life and behaviour are remarkable, unusual and downright fascinating.
+Some aspects of the southern ground hornbill’s life and behavior are remarkable, unusual, and downright fascinating.

-So let’s take a look at some wild and interesting things we know about this winged African treasure.
+So let’s take a look at some wild and interesting things we know about one of the most common African safari birds.